 If you miss the ideal artichoke harvest for Globe and Violetta types and buds are not harvested, they will form a purple flower that can be cut for fresh or dried arrangements.

 Artichoke Harvest Concerns

-Although artichokes are not difficult plants to maintain, they will not flower if they do not receive an adequate number of chilling days.
-It is best to plant early to ensure proper growth.
+Although artichokes aren’t difficult plants to maintain, they won’t flower if they don’t receive an adequate number of chilling days.
+It’s best to plant early to ensure proper growth.